matyalatte/Python-exercises-for-modders/README.md

 ## How to Use
 Each folder has an exercise.<br>
 Open `exercise.py` with editor and read comments.<br>
-The answer is written in `answer.py`.
+The solution is written in `solution.py`.